 That’s ok.
 The district is required to evaluate the child in all areas of suspected disability.
 If they don’t suspect it, but you do, you need to bring it to their attention.
 You can do a letter when you receive the Permission to Evaluate form (PTE).
 When you return it to them, just state your concerns and other areas you want your child tested.

-Areas of Suspected Disability
+Areas of Suspected Disability for IEP Testing

 - Academic Information: Achievement vs. Ability, Classroom Performance, Teacher Report

 - Executive Functioning Skills

 - Information from Parents-Do during request letter and again at PTE form.

 - Transition Assessments-Vocational Readiness, Interest/Preference Assessments, Functional Vocational Skills Assessment

 But what if I want to request specific evaluations?